TranPhucVinh/C/Physical layer/File IO/stdio/stdin and stdout API.md

 For ``getchar()``, use n+1 buffer to properly store n member.

-Simulate the string entered problem with Keypad on MCU with getchar() in C.

 ### Enter 4 number to set up the filled volume of a machine.
 Press ``#`` to finish entering

 E.g: If entering ``1234``, the software will display